Defined benefit: What is a final salary pension and should I transfer?

 What is a defined benefit pension transfer?

-You can ‘trade in’ a DB pension for a fixed-size pension pot of the kind found in defined contribution (DC) pensions.
+You may be able to ‘trade in’ a DB pension for a defined contribution (DC) pension such as a personal pension or SIPP.

 This is known as a final salary pension transfer (or defined benefit pension transfer).